 Displacer level transmitters used to be more common but there are still plenty of them working in the field, especially in chemical or oil and gas companies.
 Some vendors want to change them to radar devices but customers are slow to adopt.
 If it works, then why change, right?

-Frankly, I’ve never had a good experience with them.
+Frankly, I’ve never had a good experience with displacer level transmitters.
 I used to diagnose, repair, and calibrate them, and most of the time their problems were hard to find, much less solve.
 I still remember the standard weight to check the device response and set up the zero trim and all the structure necessary to test it.
-Amazing what sticks with you.

-Displacer level transmitters use Archimedes’ principle, or the physical law of buoyancy, to measure levels.
-Time to hop in the way back machine and revisit high school physics!
-Archimedes’ principle states that fluid exerts an upward force on a body immersed in it, whether partially or completely submerged.
+Displacer level transmitters use Archimedes’s principle, or the physical law of buoyancy, to measure levels.
+Time to hop in the way back machine and revisit high school physics.
+Archimedes’s principle states that fluid exerts an upward force on a body immersed in it, whether partially or completely submerged.
 This force will equal the weight of the fluid the body relocated upward at the center of mass of the relocated liquid.

-Displacers come in different sizes, but they all have a cylindrical shape and regular cross section.
+Displacers come in different sizes but they all have a cylindrical shape and regular cross-section.
 Usually, you’ll install it in a bypass and connect it to a spring to limit its movements.
-If the tank level increases or decreases, then the displacer rod experiences more or less buoyant force.
-The transmitter will read that force, translate it to a level measurement, and send that data to your control system.
+If the tank level increases or decreases, then the displacer rod experiences more or less buoyancy.
+The transmitter will read that force, and translate it to level measurement, then send that data to your control system.

 You can apply a displacer to a level or interface measurement, although it can become an expensive solution with a span higher than 12 meters.
 Furthermore, new technologies bring a bunch of advantages that displacers lack.

 For example, non-contact radars have no moving parts and no contact with the product, which makes maintenance much easier.
 A displacer’s moving parts create many headaches in the field, so a device without moving parts has a lot of appeals.